Apple leans on devices business in global battle against Disney, Netflix

 The big question is whether those customers will stick around after the free trial ends.

-Apple’s offerings are dwarfed by the extensive catalog of industry leader Netflix Inc, which has a reported $10 billion budget for content and 151 million paid subscribers.
+Apple's offerings are dwarfed by the extensive catalog of industry leader Netflix Inc (NFLX.O), which has a reported $10 billion budget for content and 151 million paid subscribers. tmsnrt.rs/2N6OB2j

-Walt Disney Co’s Disney+ - launching Nov.
+Walt Disney Co’s (DIS.N) Disney+ - launching Nov.
 12 - has helped lift the stock almost 20% in recent months.
-Disney boasts a deep library of Marvel’s superhero hits, the Star Wars universe, “Toy Story” creator Pixar animation and the National Geographic channel.
+Disney, which already controls the fast-growing streaming service Hulu, boasts a deep library of Marvel’s superhero hits, the Star Wars universe, “Toy Story” creator Pixar animation and the National Geographic channel.

 Disney+ has a budget of over $1 billion for original content - a figure that will grow to around $2 billion by 2024.
 It is priced higher than Apple TV+, at $7 monthly or $70 annually.
 A bundle that includes ESPN+ and Hulu will cost $13 per month.

 Media executives and analysts believe that most households are willing to pay for more than one streaming service.
-Many believe subscribers are unlikely to cancel their Netflix subscription to pay for other services to pay for Disney+, instead subscribing to both.
+Many believe existing Netflix subscribers are unlikely to cancel their subscription to pay for other services.
 IAC Chairman Barry Diller told CNBC in July that Disney has the best chance of catching up to Netflix “because of its very, very popular content.”

 Next spring, Apple will face another significant rival in television: HBO.
-AT&T-owned WarnerMedia’s forthcoming HBO Max, likely priced at $16 to $17 per month, has a library of HBO, Warner Bros and other content, and is investing in original content as well.
+AT&T (T.N)-owned WarnerMedia’s forthcoming HBO Max, likely priced at $16 to $17 per month, has a library of HBO, Warner Bros and other content, and is investing in original content as well.

 Apple, which is spending $2 billion on original content this year, is sitting on $210.6 billion in cash.
 “Apple has the firepower to outspend a company like Disney by a wide degree,” said media analyst Rich Greenfield.
 “If Apple makes great content, people will subscribe.”